Mahadayi: SC agrees to give urgent hearing to Goa's plea

-The Supreme Court on Friday agreed to take up urgent hearing of the Goa government’s plea to restrain Karnataka from implementing Mahadayi diversion project based on the Central Water Commission latest approval.
+The Supreme Court on Friday agreed to take up an urgent hearing of the Goa government’s plea to restrain Karnataka from implementing the Mahadayi diversion project based on the Central Water Commission's latest approval.

 Senior advocate Venkatesh Dhond, representing Goa, mentioned before Chief Justice D Y Chandrachud-headed bench saying, “There is an issue of diversion of the water of tributaries near Mahadayi wildlife sanctuary in Goa.”